As a Baha’i child in my Baha’i children’s classes I had memorized the Baha’i verse in Persian that said;

-As a grown up I have always wondered how was it that Baha’u’llah and Abdu’l-Baha spent most of their lives in the filthy prison city of Akka in Palestine with very little clean water and no means of hygiene and yet Baha’u’llah died in 1892 at the age of 75 and Abdu’l-Baha passed away in 1921 at the old age of almost 80 years old which means they both lived relatively healthy and long lives!
-From the stories of the central figures of the Baha’i Faith I had read that they both practiced the principle of harmony of science and religion which meant they had great regards for cleanliness of both body and mind.
+As a grown-up I have always wondered how was it that Baha’u’llah and Abdu’l-Baha spent most of their lives in the filthy prison city of Akka in Palestine with very little clean water and no means of hygiene and yet Baha’u’llah died in 1892 at the age of 75 and Abdu’l-Baha passed away in 1921 at the old age of almost 80 years old which means they both lived relatively healthy and long lives!
+From the stories of the central figures of the Baha’i Faith, I had read that they both practiced the principle of harmony of science and religion which meant they had great regard for the cleanliness of both body and mind.

-In the light of my religious upbringing in regards to cleanliness, it is not surprise that I was immediately drawn to this short and sweet and most useful article.
+In light of my religious upbringing in regards to cleanliness, it is not surprising that I was immediately drawn to this short and sweet, and most useful article.

 It’s a question as old as time: How long do you actually need to wash your hands after going to the bathroom?
 For some people (i.e., a lot), the answer is they simply don’t do it.
 (Yuck!)
 For others, it’s a quick splash with soap and water.
 For others still, it’s as long as it takes to mentally go through the day’s to-do list.
 But to kick germs to the curb, you just need to sing a little song.

 A short scrub to wash up just doesn’t cut it.
 A 2013 study from Michigan State University found that only 5 percent of people wash their hands long enough to kill germs after using the restroom, and that’s risky behavior.
 The Centers for Disease Control and Prevention (CDC) says proper hand washing is key to fending off illnesses and infections caused by salmonella, E. coli, and norovirus.
 It also ensures you don’t spread germs to others.